Mikey (singer): Career

 In celebration of the group's 20th anniversary, all 3 previous members have reunited for the first time in nearly 15 years.
 The group will be returning to the music scene with a comeback album on 21 December 2015.
 Unlike the group's previous albums, all three members will be featured in the 6th album.
-In just within 24 hours, their first comeback song has achieve an all kill on all Korean Music chart.
+In just within 24 hours, their first comeback song has achieved an all kill on all Korean Music chart.